radiantlogic-v8/documentation-ia-selfmanaged/documentation/installation/rhel.md

 events_logger = "journald"
 ```

-Once the podman configuration is update it is required to restart the socket:
+Once the podman configuration is update it is required to restart the podman socket by running the follwing command as the user (e.g. brainwave):

 ```sh
 systemctl --user restart podman.socket